symfony/symfony-docs/book/installation.rst

 explained in the :ref:`Setting up Permissions <book-installation-permissions>` section of this chapter.

-Using PHP's internal web server is only suitable while developing the application.
-In order to run Symfony applications on production servers, you'll have to configure your `Apache`_ or `Nginx`_ web server and virtual host as explained in cookbook article :doc:`/cookbook/configuration/web_server_configuration`.
+PHP's internal web server is great for developing, but should **not** be used on production.
+Instead, use Apache or Nginx.
+See :doc:`/cookbook/configuration/web_server_configuration`.

 .. note::

     PHP's internal web server is available in PHP 5.4 or higher versions.
-So, if you still use the legacy PHP 5.3 version, you'll also have to configure `Apache`_ or `Nginx`_ web server and virtual host.

 When you are finished working on your Symfony application, you can stop the server by pressing `Ctrl+C` from terminal.